microsoft/vscode-dev-containers/containers/azure-functions-pwsh-6.2.3/README.md

 5. After the folder has opened in the container, press <kbd>F1</kbd> and select **Azure Functions: Create Function...**.
 6. Enter these options:
    1. Yes (when prompted to create a new project)
-   2. C#
+   2. powershell
    3. HTTP Trigger
-   4. HttpTriggerCSharp
+   4. HttpTriggerPowerShell
    5. Anonymous
    6. Open in current window
 7. Press <kbd>F5</kbd> to start debugging project.
-8. After the debugger is started, open a local browser and enter the URL: `http://localhost:7071/api/HttpTriggerCSharp?name=remote`.
+8. After the debugger is started, open a local browser and enter the URL: `http://localhost:7071/api/HttpTriggerPowerShell?name=remote`.
     - If the port 7071 is not already open, press <kbd>F1</kbd>, select **Remote-Containers: Forward Port from Container...**, and then port 7071.
 9. You should see "Hello, remote" echoed by the Azure Function.
 10. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.